Can I Make a Good Living as a Hypnotherapist?

 Specialising doesn’t mean you can only work in one area.
 It means you lead with a clear message so the right people know they’re in the right place.

 The key is consistency.
-As long as you’re getting yourself out there and promoting yourself using a mix of free and paid advertising, you will attract clients.
+As long as you’re getting yourself out there and promoting yourself using a mix of free and paid methods, you will attract clients.

 Free and paid promotion can include: